Weakly maxitive set functions and their possibility distributions: Examples

 It follows from Lemma~\ref{lem:limExists} that

 Since the topology of $E$ is generated by the collection of all convex open subsets of $E$, we can apply Lemma~\ref{lem:convexRate} to conclude that $\I$ is convex. \end{proof}

+\begin{definition} An $E$-valued random variable $\xi$ is called \emph{convex tight} if for every $\varepsilon>0$ there exists a convex compact $K\subset E$ such that $\mathbb{P}(\xi\in K)\ge 1-\varepsilon$.
+Moreover, $\xi$ is said to be \emph{convex inner regular} if for every $\varepsilon>0$ and each convex open $O\subset E$, there exists a convex compact $K\subset O$ such that $\mathbb{P}(\xi \in K)\ge \mathbb{P}(\xi\in O)-\varepsilon$. \end{definition} By adapting~\cite[Proposition 12.7]{petit} to the present setting, we remark that every $E$-valued random variable that is convex tight is also convex inner regular.
+Moreover, if $E$ is a separable Banach space, then every random variable is automatically convex tight and convex inner regular; see~\cite[Proposition 12.4]{petit} and \cite[Proposition 12.7]{petit}.

-From now on, let $\xi$ be an $E$-valued random variable with distribution $\xi_1$.
+From now on, let $\xi$ be an $E$-valued random variable distributed as $\xi_1$.
 We need the following result from~\cite{petit}.
 For the sake of completeness, we provide a proof. \begin{lemma} Let $f\colon E\to (0,\infty)$ be a Borel measurable function, and suppose that $\xi$ is convex tight.
 Then, for every $\varepsilon>0$, there exists a convex compact $K\subset E$ such that

-\end{lemma} \begin{proof} Suppose first that $f\colon E\to\R$ is bounded.
-Fix $\varepsilon>0$.
-Since $\xi$ is convex tight,\footnote{An $E$-valued random variable $\xi$ is called \emph{convex tight} if for every $\varepsilon>0$ there exists a convex compact $K\subset E$ such that $\mathbb{P}(\xi\in K)\ge 1-\varepsilon$.
-Moreover, $\xi$ is said to be \emph{convex inner regular} if for every $\varepsilon>0$ and each convex open $O\subset E$, there exists a convex compact $K\subset O$ such that $\mathbb{P}(\xi \in K)\ge \mathbb{P}(X\in O)-\varepsilon$.
-By adapting~\cite[Proposition 12.7]{petit} to the present setting, we remark that every $E$-valued random variable that is convex tight is also convex inner regular.
-Also, if $E$ is a separable Banach space, then every random variable is automatically convex tight and convex inner regular; see~\cite[Proposition 12.4]{petit} and \cite[Proposition 12.7]{petit}.} there exists a compact set $K\subset E$ such that